MicrosoftLearning/DP080-Querying-with-Transact-SQL/Instructions/Labs/LAB_04_Modify_data.md

 From the **File** menu, select **New Query**.
 You should now see a blank query window.

 ## Execute simple queries
 The queries will use a sample database called _MyStore_.
 Although there are about a dozen user tables in this database, we’ll only be working with a couple of them in this exercise.
-We’ll be using the _Customers_ and the _OrderDetails_ tables.
+We’ll be using the _Customers_ and the _Employees_ tables.

 For the queries we are using, you can try typing them in directly or you can select File/Open File, and navigate to D:\Lab Code\Modify data.
 Double-click on the file script4.sql and it will be loaded into a new query window.

 Remember that you can run an entire script at once, which will be multiple queries in this case.
 Or you can highlight a single query and select the **Run** button to execute just the highlighted query.

-## Adding rows to a table
+## Add rows to a table

 Run the following query to create a copy of the _HR.Employees_ table called _HR.EmployeesTemp_.
 We will not be modifying the base tables so that you can continue to use them for other exercises.
 The **WHERE** clause contains an expression that will never be true, so no rows will actually be copied.
 We will have an empty table with the same columns as the original table.